huaweicloud/terraform-provider-huaweicloud/docs/resources/aom_alarm_rule.md

   characters that can consist of letters, digits, underscores (_), hyphens (-) and chinese characters, and it must start and end with letters, digits or chinese characters.
 Changing this creates a new resource.

-* `metric_name` - (Required, string, ForceNew) Specifies the alarm metric name.
+* `metric_name` - (Required, String, ForceNew) Specifies the alarm metric name.
 Changing this creates a new resource.

 * `namespace` - (Required, String, ForceNew) Specifies the alarm namespace.
 Changing this creates a new resource.